Share on twitter

-There will be 245 for the Scout and 245 for Warrior, the balance being used for training, trials and ammunition qualification.
+There were planned to be 245 for the Scout and 245 for Warrior, the balance being used for training, trials and ammunition qualification.

 Defence Secretary Michael Fallon said;

-The 24 tonne Griffon will be obtained in personnel carrier, ambulance, command and control and artillery observation, to a maximum of 1,722 vehicles, delivery starting in 2018.
+The 24 tonnes Griffon will be obtained in a personnel carrier, ambulance, command and control and artillery observation, to a maximum of 1,722 vehicles, delivery starting in 2018.
 A lighter 4×4 VBMR variant is also planned for delivery after 2021, replacing the PVP and VBL vehicles.
-The 25 tonne Jaguar will be obtained in a quantity of 248.
-The Scorpion programme also includes modernisation of the LeClerc Main Battle Tank that will extend it’s out of service date to 2040.
+The 25-tonne Jaguar will be obtained in a quantity of 248.
+The Scorpion programme also includes the modernisation of the LeClerc Main Battle Tank that will extend its out of service date to 2040.